Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Introdction

-Visible-infrared person re-identification (VI-ReID) aims at matching the same person captured in one modality with their counterparts in another modality \cite{CAJ,CMPSA,yang2024robust}.
-With the development of deep learning, VI-ReID has achieved remarkable advancements \cite{MUN,PartMix,SGIEL,SAAI}.
-However, the development of existing VI-ReID methods is still limited due to the requirement for expensive-annotated training data \cite{SCL}.
+Visible-infrared person re-identification (VI-ReID) aims at matching the same person captured in one modality with their counterparts in another modality \cite{CAJ,CMPSA,yang2024robust,VEI}.
+It has recently gained attention in computer vision applications like video surveillance \cite{leng2024beyond} and image retrieval \cite{Context-I2W, Denoise-I2W}.
+With the development of deep learning \cite{zhang2024cross,zhang2022learning,lin2024consensus,lin2024toward}, VI-ReID has achieved remarkable advancements \cite{SGIEL,SAAI, sun2024robust}.
+However, the development of existing VI-ReID methods is still limited due to the requirement for expensive-annotated training data \cite{yin2024robust,SCL}.
 To mitigate the problem of annotating large-scale cross-modality data, some semi-supervised VI-ReID methods~\cite{OTLA,DPIS,taa} are proposed to learn modality-invariant and identity-related discriminative representations by utilizing both labeled and unlabeled data.
-For this purpose, OTLA \cite{OTLA} proposed an optimal-transport label assignment mechanism to assign pseudo-labels for unlabeled infrared images while ignoring how to calibrate noise pseudo-labels.
+For this purpose, OTLA \cite{OTLA} proposed an optimal transport label assignment mechanism to assign pseudo-labels for unlabeled infrared images while ignoring how to calibrate noise pseudo-labels.
 DPIS~\cite{DPIS} integrates two pseudo-labels generated by distinct models into a hybrid pseudo-label for unlabeled infrared data, but it makes the training process more complex.
 Although these methods have gained promising performances, they still rely on a certain number of manual-labeled data.

-USVI-ReID is gaining prominence and several methods \cite{ADCA,CCL,yang2023towards,PGMAL} have proposed to tackle the issues of expensive visible-infrared annotation through contrastive learning.
+Several USVI-ReID methods \cite{ADCA,CCL,yang2023towards,PGMAL} have proposed to tackle the issues of expensive visible-infrared annotation through contrastive learning.
 These methods create two modality-specific memories, one for visible features and the other for infrared features.
-During training, these methods consider the memory center as a centroid prototype and minimize the contrastive loss across the features of query images and centroid prototype.
-Then, these methods aggregate the corresponding centroid prototypes based on similarity.
-However, the centroid prototype only stores the common information of each person, neglecting the diverse information.
+During training, these methods consider the memory center as a prototype and minimize the contrastive loss across the features of query images and prototype.
+Then, these methods aggregate the corresponding prototypes based on similarity.
+However, the centroid prototype only stores the commonality of each person, neglecting the divergence~\cite{tan2024occluded,PartFormer,Xu_2024_CVPR}, which causes the pseudo-labels generated by the cluster to be unreliable.
 Just like a normal distribution, to better reflect the data distribution of a dataset, we need not only the mean but also the variance.
-Additionally, contrastive loss based on the centroid prototype may blur the boundaries across different clusters as illustrated in the top row of Fig.~\ref{Fig:intro}.